 In the case of unsatisfactory work, unsatisfactory progress toward the degree, or failure to pass the requirements for the M.A. or Ph.D. in timely fashion, the department may recommend the non-continuation or exclusion of a student to the Dean of Graduate Studies, who will notify the student of the decision.
+This notification shall also inform the student of their right to appeal and reference this section for full rules and procedures.
 A decision not to continue or to exclude a student means that the academic programs and services of the College are no longer open to that student except in cases in which the student is admitted, through the regular procedures, to another department.

-If the student wishes to appeal the decision, he or she should direct the appeal to the Chair of the Graduate Council.
+If the student wishes to appeal the decision, they should direct the appeal to the Chair of the Graduate Council.
 The Chair of the Graduate Council will appoint an appeal committee consisting of the Chair of the Graduate Council and all faculty and graduate student members of Graduate Council.
 (In the event that any of these persons participated in the prior decision of unsatisfactory academic work, they will not be allowed to sit on the appeal committee).
 The appeal committee shall conduct a formal hearing, to which all appropriate persons, including representatives of the student's department, shall be invited to appear.
 The decision of the appeal committee shall be final.

-A student whose behavior disrupts the normal conduct of academic affairs within or beyond his or her department may be excluded by the Dean of Graduate Studies, in consultation with the student's department.
-The student and his or her department shall be informed in writing (1) that the Dean of Graduate Studies is considering revocation of his or her award and (2) that he or she may appear at a hearing to be held at a specified time and place.
+A student whose behavior disrupts the normal conduct of academic affairs within or beyond their department may be excluded by the Dean of Graduate Studies, in consultation with the student's department.
+The student and their department shall be informed in writing (1) that the Dean of Graduate Studies is considering revocation of their award and (2) that they may appear at a hearing to be held at a specified time and place.
 At the hearing the Dean of Graduate Studies, the Director of Graduate Studies in the student's program, and other appropriate members of the faculty (including, for degree candidates, the director of the student's work) shall be present.
-In the case of accused misconduct, the student shall also be informed of the specific misconduct charged, that he or she shall have the right to select and have present any kind of counsel, to face and to examine witnesses, to call witnesses on his or her own behalf, and to appeal.
+In the case of accused misconduct, the student shall also be informed of the specific misconduct charged, that they shall have the right to select and have present any kind of counsel, to face and to examine witnesses, to call witnesses on their own behalf, and to appeal.
 If the student wishes to appeal the decision, a committee constituted of at least three faculty members of the Graduate Council will hear the student, a representative of the department, and the Dean of Graduate Studies.
 The committee will make its recommendations to the President; the President's decision will be binding.

-If the student wishes to appeal the decision, he or she should direct the appeal to the Chair of the Graduate Council.
+If the student wishes to appeal the decision, they should direct the appeal to the Chair of the Graduate Council.
 The Chair of the Graduate Council will appoint an appeal committee consisting of the Chair of the Graduate Council and all faculty and graduate student members of Graduate Council.
 (In the event that any of these persons participated in the prior decision of misconduct, they will not be allowed to sit on the appeal committee).
 The appeal committee shall conduct a formal hearing, to which all appropriate persons, including representatives of the student's department, shall be invited to appear.
 The decision of the appeal committee shall be final.